QuantEcon/lecture-python-intro/lectures/inequality.md

 As we saw earlier in this lecture we used `wbgapi` to get Gini data across many countries and saved it in a variable called `gini_all`

-In this section we will compare a few countries and the evolution in their respective Gini coefficients
+In this section we will compare a few western economies and look at the evolution in their respective Gini coefficients

 ```{code-cell} ipython3
 data = gini_all.unstack() # Obtain data for all countries as a table